Application Deadline for Spring 2024 Travel: November 3, 2023

 This PIRE project focuses on collaborative research of PIRE faculty and their students with researchers at the international or domestic partner sites.
 Graduate students interested in applying for a PIRE or CLA award are encouraged to meet with their faculty mentors well in advance to discuss research opportunities and the content and timing of their applications.

 Importantly, faculty members should then contact the PIRE PIs, no later than three weeks before the application deadline, to funnel the number of students that intend to collaborate with a given international PIRE site.

-- Giuli Dussias should be contacted to discuss collaborations with University of Granada, University of Edinburgh, Beijing Normal University, and any of the domestic sites.
+- Giuli Dussias should be contacted to discuss collaborations with the Universidad Autónoma de México (UNAM), University of Granada, University of Edinburgh, Beijing Normal University, and any of the domestic sites.

 - Judith Kroll should be contacted to discuss opportunities to develop collaborations with UCI faculty and PIRE partners.
 Faculty mentors should then approach the PIRE partner to determine the feasibility of the proposed collaboration.

 - Janet van Hell should be contacted to discuss collaborations with Radboud University Nijmegen, University of Groningen, Technical University Braunschweig, Jagiellonian University, and University of Hong Kong.